 Every year, the Chinese giant, Huawei has been stepping up the game in the mobile phone world.
-Partnership with Leica has changed the way we take photos from our mobiles, and latest P20 Pro has further upped the ante.
+Partnership with Leica has changed the way we take photos from our mobiles, and latest P20 Pro has further raised the bar.
 It’s too early to predict what future holds for the company but its upcoming offering, Huawei Nova 3 tells us that apart from strengthening the top tier, it is also hardening the mid-rangers.

 The 3rd iteration in the successful Nova series was found listed on TENAA, the Chinese regulatory website, where its specs reveal some interesting blend of features for a mid-ranger.